Nigel2392/go-django/docs/configuring.md

 // This is the port the server will listen on django.APPVAR_PORT

+// The port to bind the server to for TLS
+// This allows serving HTTPS on a specific port. django.APPVAR_TLS_PORT

 // The URL prefix for static files
 // This is the URL prefix that will be used to serve static files django.APPVAR_STATIC_URL